-DECnet should look at the MAX AREA parameter and not advertise reachability to any areas greater than this parameter.
-Likewise, it should not advertise reachability to a node that is greater than the MAX NODE parameter.
+- DECnet should look at the MAX AREA parameter and not advertise reachability to any areas greater than this parameter.
+Likewise, it should not advertise reachability to a node that is MAX NODE.
 It should also not accept hellos from such nodes.
-[CSCdi09716] Any FDDI attached DECNET Phase IV end-nodes will have an OSI adjacency entry with a multicast SNPA.
-This occurs only when DECNET conversion is enabled on the router.
-[CSCdi09956] DECnet was sending L2 updates starting with area number zero.
-This upset DEC routers, since valid DECnet areas start from 1.
-[CSCdi09981]
+[CSCdi09716] - Any FDDI attached DECnet Phase IV end-nodes will have an OSI adjacency entry with a multicast SNPA.
+This occurs only when DECnet conversion is enabled on the router.
+[CSCdi09956]